-You don’t have to know where GR Vishwanath lives.
-Ask anyone, especially a school kid or a collegian in Rajajinagar a suburb of Bangalore, he will only be too glad to walk all the way to show you the house.
+You don’t have to know where G.R.
+Vishwanath lives.
+Ask anyone, especially a school kid or a college student in Rajajinagar, a suburb of Bangalore; he will only be too glad to walk all the way to show you the house.

-Vishwanath himself looking very smart in his casuals greeted us.
-His room breathed cricket, kit, photos, and all.
-A very quiet to the point of brooding.
+Vishwanath himself, looking very smart in his casuals, greeted us.
+His room breathed cricket, kit, and photos and was all very quiet, to the point of brooding.
 GR Vishwanath speaks only when spoken to.
-Born on 12th February 1945, he started playing cricket at a very young age.
-Three wickets were hastily drawn against a neighbor’s wall in charcoal and using an old tennis ball and homemade bat.
+Born on February 12, 1945, he started playing cricket at a very young age.
+Three wickets were hastily drawn against a neighbor’s wall in charcoal, using an old tennis ball and a homemade bat.

-He did not play regular cricket until his High School days, where in spite of his good performance was an old tennis ball and home eleven because he was too puny!
+He did not play regular cricket until his high school days, where, in spite of his good performance, he was an old tennis ball and home eleven because he was too puny!

-Neil Harvey, whom I watched playing in Bangalore when I was fifteen.
-He impressed me with his cool and faultless style.
-As first-class cricket came to him in 1960 when he played in the Ranji Trophy and the same year he joined the State Bank.
-Reminiscence, lie fell that his performance against Kent, where he got a hundred was his best, next only to the thirty-three he scored in the final Test.
+Neil Harvey, whom I watched playing in Bangalore when I was fifteen, impressed me with his cool and faultless style.
+First-class cricket came to him in 1960 when he played in the Ranji Trophy, and the same year he joined the State Bank.
+Reminiscence, lie fell that his performance against Kent, where he got a hundred, was his best, next only to the thirty-three he scored in the final Test.

-Of course, I was very sad to get out four short of victory the honor of scoring which went to Abid Ali”.
-Therefore asked to describe the bowling that he faced — he felt that he faces ball after ball on the stumps or on and just away.
-One has to have a lot of patience or footwork and timing,
+Of course, I was very sad to get out four short of victory; the honor of scoring went to Abid Ali.”
+Therefore, when asked to describe the bowling that he faced, he felt that he faced ball after ball on the stumps or on and just away.
+One has to have a lot of patience, footwork, and timing.

 “Did you have an apprehension about the proverbial fast bowling?

-“None, not me, had got over the psychological disadvantage after the West Indies tour.”
+“None, not me, had gotten over the psychological disadvantage after the West Indies tour.”

 “What about the weather?”